Positive Guidance

 -

-Throwing items, being aggressive towards teachers, and other students
+Throwing items, being aggressive towards teachers, and other children

 -